ArchAlchemist/StormlightAssassin/README.md

-<p>This is a demo project built off of the John Lemon tutorial base.</p>
+<p>This is a demo project built off of the John Lemon tutorial base.
+The 'Palace' scene is where I am seeing the issues</p>

 <p>Custom elements:</p>
 <ul>